-Boosting your property’s energy efficiency not only makes it more desirable and saves money for the renters who live there, but actually makes the property a better investment.
+Boosting your property’s energy efficiency not only makes it more desirable and saves money for the renters who live there, it actually makes the property a better investment.

 - The U.S. Environmental Protection Agency and Freddie Mac recently agreed on a plan that will make it simpler and cheaper for property owners to get loans for energy efficiency upgrades.